ianhussey/SCED/README.md

   - Theil-Sen slope would be more robust than the LSE slopes used in the plots.
 However, optional-transition designs would suffer from the changing power of the test as *n* grows.

 - Add additional other terminology for *A* from Parker (2009).

+- Add random effects analysis (e.g., using the PIM package when updated to include random factors) and/or random effects meta analysis (e.g., using the metafor package).

   ​